-This may not be an actual issue with the buds themselves, but considering the size and wireless nature of the AirPods, losing them is a fairly common complaint.
+Considering the size and wireless nature of AirPods, losing them is a fairly common complaint.
 Fortunately, it’s easily fixed using Apple’s Find My tracking software.

-To get started, launch the Find My iPhone app on your iOS device or head to the iCloud website, sign in with your Apple ID, and select Find My iPhone.
-From there, select your AirPods and you will see a map showing where they are, or their last location before they were powered off.
+To get started, launch the Find My iPhone app on your iOS device or head to the iCloud website, then sign in with your Apple ID, and select Find My iPhone.
+From there, select your AirPods, and you will see a map showing where they are or their last location before they were powered off.
 If you see a green dot next to the icon for your AirPods, it means they’re turned on, and you can play a sound to easily locate them.
-If they’re turned off, the map should at least give you a starting point.

 If you’re running into an issue where your AirPods aren’t connecting to your phone or tablet, the first thing to do is put them back in the charging case, wait for around 10 seconds, then take them back out and pop them in your ears again.

 If that doesn’t work, the next step is to try turning Bluetooth on and off on your phone or tablet.
 Then repeat the above process.
 In all but the most unusual cases, this should solve the issue.